jhildenbiddle/mergician/README.md

 <!-- omit in toc -->
 ### Specifying custom options

-To specify merge [options](#options), pass a single object containing custom option to `mergeDeep`.
-A new function with the options applied will be returned, which can then be immediately invoked by passing one or more objects to be merged.
+To specify merge [options](#options), pass a single object containing custom options to `mergeDeep`.
+A new function with the options applied will be returned, which can then be immediately invoked by passing two or more objects to be merged.

 ```javascript
 const obj1 = { a: 1 };